Shaq's OGs win the 1st NBA All-Star mini-tournament, topping Chuck's Global Stars 41-25 in the final

 The winning total this year: 41 points.

-Shaq's OGs won the first All-Star mini-tournament in NBA history on Sunday night, getting 15 points from Tatum and 12 from Stephen Curry to beat Chuck's Global Stars 41-25 in the final.
+Shaq's OGs won the first All-Star mini-tournament in NBA history on Sunday night, getting 15 points from Tatum and 12 from Stephen Curry — three of them on a half-court shot, the sort of highlight the All-Star Game is known for — to beat Chuck's Global Stars 41-25 in the final.

+Curry was the MVP on his home floor at Chase Center, where he and the Golden State Warriors play.
+He said the weekend was “a celebration of a lot of great things.”

+“It’s obviously our responsibility to come out and put on a show,” Curry said, flanked by his fellow OGs.
+“And I thank them for helping me do that.”

 In a regular NBA game, that's no big deal.
 In a first-to-40 game against some of the best players on the planet, that's a problem.

-Victor Wembanyama — the first-time All-Star who vowed that he would play hard, and did — led the Global Stars with 11 points in the final.
+San Antonio's Victor Wembanyama led the Global Stars with 11 points in the final.
+He was visibly frustrated when Tatum scored the title-clinching basket.

+Wembanyama came into his All-Star debut saying he would play hard, like a real game.
+And he did.

+“To me, that is the only way to play basketball,” Wembanyama said.

 It was the debut of the All-Star mini-tournament format: four teams, three games, with only 40 points needed to end each contest.

-The league went to the tournament format of untimed, short games with hopes that asking All-Stars to play fewer minutes would lead to better competition.
+The league opted for the untimed, short games with hopes that asking All-Stars to play fewer minutes would lead to better competition.
 Last year’s game in Indianapolis had a 211-186 final score, setting a slew of records but prompting the league to take action after years of urging players to take the exhibition a bit more seriously.

 And no, there wasn't exactly a playoff-type intensity.
 Or at least, not much of it.

 The first two-shot foul of the night came early in the title game.
-Nikola Jokic missed both shots.
+Denver's Nikola Jokic of the Global Stars missed both shots.

+“I just wanted tonight to be fun,” Curry said.
+“I think it was fun.”

+It was fun for the winners, for certain: Dallas' Kyrie Irving of the OGs carried the All-Star trophy into the Global Stars' locker room after the game.

 The OGs were without LeBron James, who was ruled out earlier Sunday because of ongoing left foot and ankle discomfort.
 James was not replaced on the roster, meaning the OGs had seven players available.